JetBrains/intellij-sdk-docs/topics/ui/controls/progress_bar.md

          <img src="08 header_for_several_processes.png" alt="Header for several processes"/>
         </td>
         <td>
-        <p>If there are several processes in a group, add a bold header.
-The header is a noun.</p>
+        <p>If there are several processes in a group, add a bold header.</p>
      </td>
   </tr>
   <tr>